A useful skill that does require practice. The movements should flow and look effortless.

 Matières à reflexion, 19 Rue de Poitou, 75003 Paris

-Range of bags created from vintage leather, clothing, shoes, jewellery and trendy accessories for women.
+The range of bags created from vintage leather, clothing, shoes, jewellery and trendy accessories for women.

 Any other highlights for GCC travellers?